-Great Britain's triathlon World Champion Georgia Taylor-Brown has had a rollercoaster ride to the top of her sport.
-Tokyo 2020 talked to her about frantic races to the first buoy, injury setbacks and her fantastic end to a year that has seemed straight out of the movies.
+Great Britain's 2020 triathlon world champion Georgia Taylor-Brown has had a rollercoaster ride to the top of her sport.
+In November last year, Tokyo 2020 talked to her about frantic races to the first buoy, injury setbacks and her fantastic end to a year that seemed straight out of the movies.

 The battle to the buoy

 A mass of flailing arms and legs, people grabbing at your clothing and pulling at your head, fists hitting you in the face as everyone rushes towards a single goal.

 No, this isn't a new movie about a zombie apocalypse.
 It's how Great Britain's Georgia Taylor-Brown describes the terrifying swim to the first buoy in an elite triathlon race.

 "It's just a massive pile-up!
 All sorts happen, people pull your legs, pull on your tri [triathlon] suit, grab your head.
 It's just awful - you don't know what's going to happen," she explained in an exclusive interview with Tokyo 2020.

 "Anyone could just appear and belt you in the face out of nowhere.
 I've been punched in the face before."

 It's also the reason the 2020 world champion has developed the one and only strategy she takes into races.